 Because you will not be supervising a virtual assistant the way you would an in-person assistant, instructions, rules and procedures are a must.
-Luckily, you need not guess at how to effectively train your VA.
-The above post from Ramit, for instance, includes a detailed instruction script used to train his virtual assistant on selecting a nearby doctor.
+Below are a few articles with virtual assistant training tips:

 No matter which tasks you envision a VA carrying out, you'll need a similar but modified list of rules for them to follow.
 In this way, the virtual assistant you hire will cease being merely an assistant and become your assistant.

 Step 5: Getting a Virtual Phone System

 If you've owned a 'real office' before, the idea of getting a phone system installed in an hour might sound like a pipe dream.
-But with virtual phone systems, the fantasy is a reality.
+But with a virtual phone system, the fantasy is a reality.
 A virtual phone system lets any business get up and running in just a few quick steps.
 All it takes is:

 Picking a business phone number